Matera-Lab-UNC/H33K36R_RNA-Seq/CHD1_Data_analysis/README.md

 # CHD1 Fly Head RNA-Seq Analysis
 ## Directory created on 06-26-2023
-## By Benjamin McMichael
+## Benjamin McMichael

-## Fastq files loaded from SRA using SRA-Toolkit.
+Fastq files loaded from SRA using SRA-Toolkit.

 Files are from:
 ```